vlopez0392/A-Modified-Binary-PSO-to-solve-the-Thermal-Unit-Commitment-Problem/README.md

 This project contains the folllowing files:

 __## Scripts__ :
-- __Swarm_Generator.m__: Generates a swarm of particles where each particle is an N x T (10 x 24) binary matrix.
-This script is useful for any swarm based metaheuristic that aims to tackle the classic Thermal Unit Scheduling problem.
+- __Swarm_Generator.m__: Generates a swarm of binary particlesof dimensions N x T. This script is useful for any swarm-based metaheuristic that aims to tackle the classic Thermal Unit Scheduling problem.

 - __Swarm Optimizer.m__: Implements a Binary Particle Swarm Optimization (BPSO) algorithm to solve the Thermal Unit Commitment Problem.
 Eight modified activations functions based on the popular sigmoid and tanh functions are considered.

 __## Helper Functions__: